-I bet you’re guessing you’re on the wrong website right now…right?? 😁 Chili is not usually the typical fare that you see around here…but, little known to most, lurking in the back of my recipe archives, are a couple savory recipes lurking around, just waiting to be discovered and devoured by you.
+I bet you’re guessing you’re on the wrong website right now…right?? 😁 Chili is not usually the typical fare that you see around here.
+But, little known to most, I have delicious savory recipes lurking in the back of my recipe archives, just waiting to be discovered and devoured by you.

-I posted the recipe for my “best chili” way back in December of 2010, only a couple of months after Bakerita was founded.
+I posted the recipe for my “best chili” way back in December of 2010.
 I shared more savory recipes back then, and because I was a new blogger, my pictures could only be described as terrible.

-I’ve made this recipe so many times over the years, and I’ve heard from some of you who it’s become a staple for as well.
-Since we’re heading firmly into cold soup territory where the weather is concerned, I decided to was time to finally update the photos, and give you a taste of one of my savory favorites.
+I’ve made this recipe so many times over the years since then.
+So many of you have told me that it’s become a staple meal in your house as well.
+Since we’re heading firmly into cold soup season, it was time to finally update the photos to be reflective of how dang good this recipe is.

-My overzealous, newly blogging self named this the “best” chili, but I know how subjective that is based on the person.
-So I’m calling it my best chili, because for me it’s perfect…but we all have different tastes.
-Like…I’m a bit of a spice wimp, so be sure to jack up the amount of chili powder if you want a lot of kick.
+My overzealous, newly-blogging self named this the “best” chili, but I know how subjective that is based on the person.
+So I’m calling it my best chili because for me it’s perfect…but we all have different tastes.
+Like…I’m a spice wimp, so be sure to increase the amount of chili powder if you want more kick.

 HOWEVER, my best is apparently the same as the best for a lot of you, because this recipe gets RAVE reviews.
 You guys have won chili cook-offs with it, had your chili-hating kids love it, and made XL batches to keep in the freezer all winter long.
 Just scroll through the comments to see how many people love this one.

 I always try to let this cook for as long as I can.
-It can be done in about 2 hours, but with chili, I always think that low and slow is the way to go to get a thick, flavorful chili.
-It’s great the day of, and I think the leftovers are even better because it gives a little time for the flavors to meld and get even more bold.
+Let it simmer for 2 hours, at least.
+At 2 hours, you’ll have an AWESOME chili.
+But with chili, I always think that low and slow is the way to go to get the thickest & most flavorful result.
+It’s great the day of, and I think the leftovers are even better because it gives a little time for the flavors to meld and get even bolder.

-I hope my favorite, best chili recipe will be loved by you and help warm your soul a bit in this cooler weather!
+I hope that you’ll love my favorite best chili recipe and that it will help warm your soul a bit in this cooler weather!
 Enjoy :)